Harley-Davidson Motorcycle Truck (1913–1915)

 Long before the Servi-Car, Harley-Davidson was experimenting with commercial machines built for work instead of recreation.
 One of the most unusual results was the Harley-Davidson Motorcycle Truck, a purpose-built cargo hauler that combined motorcycle power with delivery utility.

-Although short-lived, the Motorcycle Truck remains historically important.
-It shows Harley-Davidson pursuing fleet sales, municipal contracts, and business transportation years before later utility machines became familiar.
-In many later references, this machine is also called the Forecar.
+The Motorcycle Truck shows Harley-Davidson pursuing fleet sales, municipal contracts, and business transportation years before later utility machines became familiar.
+In later references, the machine is often called the Forecar.

 What Was the Harley-Davidson Motorcycle Truck?